mandober/rust-debrief/cs/dm/20_logic/logic-types.md

 __Formal logic__ has started to take shape from the second half of the XIX century, with the use of formal and rigorous mathematical methods in the study of logic, which has introduced a shift towards a symbolic notation and language.
 The works of Aristotle contain the earliest known formal study of logic; modern formal logic follows and expands on Aristotle.

+---

+**Propositional logic** deals with propositions and argument flow.
+Compound propositions are formed by connecting propositions by logical connectives.
+The propositions without logical connectives are called atomic propositions.
+Unlike first-order logic, propositional logic does not deal with non-logical objects, predicates about them, or quantifiers.
+However, all the machinery of propositional logic is included in first-order logic and higher-order logics.
+In this sense, propositional logic is the foundation of first-order logic and higher-order logic.

 **Predicate logic** is in principle sufficient for math as it has a sound and complete deduction system and satisfies important semantic results.
 Lindstrom's theorems show that there can be no logical system with more expressive power than predicate logic and with the same good semantic properties.

+**Zeroth-order logic** is, under one definition, first-order logic without variables or quantifiers.
+Another definition extends propositional logic by adding constants, operations, and relations on non-Boolean values.
+Every zeroth-order language in this broader sense is complete and compact.

+---

 CS has seen a multitude of logics suited for different purposes.